 Propagating The Tiger Aloe

-To propagate your Aloe Variegata, remove the offsets that appear around the base.
+To propagate your Variegata, remove the offsets that appear around the base of the parent plant using a sharp clean knife or razor.
 These small rosettes tend to grow when you have a healthy Partridge breast Aloe plant.

-Carefully remove the smaller rosettes and plant them small pots.
+Carefully remove the smaller rosettes (vegetative babies) and plant them small pots.
 Use the same soil used for the main plant.

 When removing the offsets, use extra caution to avoid breaking off any of the roots.

-The biggest threat to the Aloe Variegata is over-watering.
+The biggest threat to the Gonialoe Variegata is over-watering.
 Overwatering increases the risk of fungus and root rot.

 These issues are often difficult to treat.
 You may need to take the offsets and get rid of the main plant.